Louis C. Tiffany and the Art of Devotion

 October 12, 2012 – January 20, 2013

-The success of Tiffany’s vision—measured in part by his prodigious output through his long career—was due not only to the quality and variety of the work, but to his ambitious advertising campaigns.
-Through a combination of showroom displays, sales catalogues, press releases, luxurious illustrated pamphlets, and installations made for national and international expositions, Tiffany ably marketed his designs to the public and clients alike.
+The success of Tiffany’s vision—measured in part by his prodigious output over 50 years—was due not only to the quality and variety of the work, but to his ambitious advertising campaigns.
+Through a combination of showroom displays, sales catalogues, press releases, luxurious illustrated pamphlets and installations made for national and international expositions, Tiffany ably marketed his designs to the public and clients alike.
 Through these various outlets, high-quality church and memorial designs became synonymous with his signature brand, Tiffany Studios.

 Louis C. Tiffany and the Art of Devotion considers the breadth and depth of the firm’s oeuvre, and the place Tiffany Studios created for itself in American religious art.
-Featuring the leaded-glass windows most often associated with Tiffany, as well as mosaics, liturgical objects, watercolor sketches of windows, interiors and ecclesiastic furniture, the exhibition shows how Tiffany continued the grand tradition of religious art, transforming it to suit an American audience.
+Featuring the leaded glass windows most often associated with Tiffany, as well as mosaics, watercolor sketches of windows, interiors and ecclesiastic furniture, and archival photographs, the exhibition shows how Tiffany continued the grand tradition of religious art, transforming it to suit an American audience.